opcua-lads/.github/profile/README.md

 https://prosysopc.com/products/opc-ua-browser/

 <b>Technology stacks to get started:</b>
+There are more stacks out there, this is the list of the most prominent ones used at the LADShack hackathons:

 nodejs/typescript:
 https://github.com/node-opcua/node-opcua

 C# / .Net:
-Official stack by the foundation: https://github.com/OPCFoundation/UA-.NETStandard Stack provided by unified automation: https://www.unified-automation.com/de/produkte/server-sdk/net-ua-server-sdk.html
+Official stack by the foundation: https://github.com/OPCFoundation/UA-.NETStandard

+Stack provided by unified automation: https://www.unified-automation.com/de/produkte/server-sdk/net-ua-server-sdk.html

 Ansi C/ C++: